sagemath/trac_to_gh/Issue 113.md

 # Issue 113: singular's omalloc has a screwed up licensed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/113

 Original creator: was